 - Put chicken pieces between two pieces of parchment paper and pound them with a heavy skillet until ¼ inch thick

-- Mix together flour, salt and chef’s shake
+- Mix together almond flour, salt, and pepper

-- Rinse the chicken pieces in water, then dredge thoroughly in flour mixture, until well coated
+- Dredge chicken thoroughly in flour mixture, until well coated

-- Heat olive oil and 2 tablespoons of grapeseed oil in a large skillet on medium high heat.
-Add half of the chicken pieces and brown well on each side, about 3 minutes per side
+- Heat olive oil and 2 tablespoons of grapeseed oil in a 9 inch skillet on medium high heat.
+Add half of the chicken pieces and brown well on each side, about 4 minutes per side

 - Transfer from skillet to a plate, add the other breasts and cook, then remove from skillet